 Being in a situation like this can be enough to wonder what we did wrong during the initial negotiations.
 Did we perhaps under quote ourselves for fear of not landing the job, only to find that we would have been better off without it anyway?

 The Italian economist Vilfredo Federico Damaso Pareto discovered a simple formula back in the early 1900′s that allows business owners to determine whether they are on the right track or not.
 The Pareto formula describes the unequal distribution of wealth in society and how it is acquired by a minority of the population.

-While the Pareto law refers to money and income, the Pareto distribution is applicable in many other types of observable phenomena, such as scientific, social and geophysical studies.
+While the Pareto law refers to money and income, the Business Balls is applicable in many other types of observable phenomena, such as scientific, social and geophysical studies.

 The Pareto law and effective business practice

 As business owners we can eliminate a lot of unnecessary clutter that ties us down and hinders us from moving ahead by applying the Pareto law.
 A term frequently used in MLM is the 80/20 rule which in effect means to spend 80% or your time and energies with 20% of your team.

 Applying this law to your business is a requirement if you are serious about not wanting to waste time with the wrong people or tasks.

 Of all the tasks we perform each and every day, only 20% really matter if we are totally honest with ourselves.
 Those 20% are actually responsible for 80% of our results.